-Epistaxis in Princeton, NJ
+Epistaxis in Princeton and Monroe, NJ

 Everyone experiences nosebleeds at least occasionally; however, nosebleeds that often recur or do not stop may require medical attention.
 Board-certified otolaryngologist Dr. Scott Kay, FACS, of Princeton Otolaryngology Associates, can treat epistaxis in patients living in and around the Central New Jersey area, including Princeton and Plainsboro.

 Put simply, epistaxis is a nosebleed.
 There are two types of epistaxis: anterior and posterior.
 Anterior epistaxis is most common, and results from damage to the septum, which is the area of the nose between the nostrils.
 It is characterized by blood that typically comes out of only one nostril.
 A posterior nosebleed is more serious and develops when blood vessels high and deep inside the nose burst.
 This causes blood to flow into the mouth and down the throat.

 - Bumping or hitting the end of the nose against a foreign object

 A posterior nosebleed is usually caused by extreme trauma to the nose or a serious illness such as leukemia, hemophilia or hypertension.
 Cocaine users sometimes suffer from posterior nosebleeds, since snorting this drug damages mucous membranes and cartilage inside the nose.